 The CISO's role in drill design is to resist the temptation to make it easy.
 A drill that confirms your IR plan works is worthless.
 A drill that surfaces three specific, fixable gaps is worth more than any gap assessment a consultant can deliver.

 The first principle is ambiguity by design.
 Real incidents don't arrive clearly labelled.
-In the first 30 minutes of a real ransomware attack, it will look like a storage issue, then a network problem, then something more serious.
-Your drill scenario must force this same progressive revelation — do not hand participants a scenario that says "a ransomware attack has occurred."
+Your drill scenario must force progressive revelation — do not hand participants a scenario that says "a ransomware attack has occurred."
 Give them an alert, a symptom, and incomplete data.

 The second principle is clock pressure that is real.
 If the CERT-In 6-hour clock doesn't feel real in the drill, it won't be respected in an actual incident.
 The facilitator must explicitly call out the clock: "T+2 hours.
 You have 4 hours remaining on the CERT-In deadline.
-Have you identified the reporting owner?
-Do you have portal access?"
-These moments are where the gaps surface.
+Have you identified the reporting owner?"

 The third principle is forcing decisions without your IRP.
 The participants should not have the incident response plan in front of them.
 The point of the drill is to test whether the plan is internalised — not whether they can read it under pressure.